ray-project/ray/doc/using-ray-with-tensorflow.md

 ## Complete Example

 Putting this all together, we would first create the graph on each worker using environment variables.
 Within the environment variables, we would use the `get_weights` and `set_weights` methods of the `TensorFlowVariables` class.
 We would then use those methods to ship the weights (as a dictionary of variable names mapping to tensorflow tensors) between the processes without shipping the actual TensorFlow graphs, which are much more complex Python objects.
-Note that to avoid namespace collision with already created variables on the workers, we use a seperate graph for each network.
+Note that to avoid namespace collision with already created variables on the workers, we use a separate graph for each network.

 ```python
 import tensorflow as tf